krisdauliya/Bruteforcing-SSH/README.md

 Goal--------

-crack the password of other User of Ubuntu.
+crack the password of other Users of Ubuntu.